How does Oxevision work?

 Enhanced data for incident review

 Providers choose whether or not to retain clear video data for up to 24 hours to assist in serious incident reviews.
-This encrypted data is held securely on the Providers’ premises and only accessed by authorised senior staff.
+This encrypted data is held securely on the providers’ premises and only accessed by authorised senior staff.

 No wearables